SummaryRead the full fact sheet

 Mould is not always easy to recognise.
 It often looks like ‘fuzz’ or appears to be a stain, smudge or discoloration.
 The most common moulds are black, green or white.
-However, mould can be many other colours, ranging from grey to orange to brown.
+However, mould can be many other colours, ranging from grey to orange to brown and can also change depending on age or life-stage.

 Mould associated with damp buildings can trigger nasal congestion, sneezing, cough, wheeze, respiratory infections and worsen asthma and allergic conditions.